 A collection of books focusing on surveillance studies, this series aims to help to overcome some of the disciplinary boundaries that surveillance scholars face by providing an informative and diverse range of books, with a variety of outputs that represent the breadth of discussions currently taking place.

-Kirstie Ball is Professor in Management at St Andrews University, UK.
+Kirstie Ball is Professor in Management at University of St Andrews, UK.

 William Webster is Professor of Public Policy and Management at the University of Stirling, UK.

-Charles Raab is Professorial Fellow in Politics and International Relations at the University of Edinburgh, UK.
+Charles Raab is a Professorial Fellow within the department of Politics and International Relations at the University of Edinburgh, UK.

 The series editors are directors of the Centre for Research into Information, Surveillance and Privacy (CRISP).
 CRISP is an interdisciplinary research centre whose work focuses on the political, legal, economic and social dimensions of the surveillance society.

 Trust and Transparency in an Age of Surveillance